 - valvular compromise

-- disruption of intra-cardiac blood flow leading to congestive heart failure and hydrops
+- disruption of intracardiac blood flows leading to congestive heart failure and hydrops

 - 1. Grebenc ML, Rosado de christenson ML, Burke AP et-al. Primary cardiac and pericardial neoplasms: radiologic-pathologic correlation.
 Radiographics.
 20 (4): 1073-103.
 Radiographics (full text) - Pubmed citation